7 ways to improve page load times

 4. Keep your JavaScript below the fold

-In other cases, you can make use of async or defer attributes in your JavaScript which, respectively, let the rest of the page load in tandem with the JavaScript but only loads the script after the rest of the content has loaded.
+In other cases, you can make use of async or defer attributes in your JavaScript which, respectively, lets the rest of the page load in tandem with the JavaScript but only loads the script after the rest of the content has loaded.

 5. Tighten up your code

-7. Enable browser caching
+6. Enable browser caching

-If you expect a lot of repeat visitors to your site, enabling browser caching allows the pages to be loaded without the browser having to individually download all of the files again.
-Instead, on the first visit to your site, the files are temporarily stored locally on the user’s computer.
+Instead, on the first visit to your site, the files are stored locally on the user’s computer temporarily.
 The next time they visit your page, the browser can just load the various files from the computer without having to request them from the server.